SBA has approved $25M in Kilauea disaster-related loans

 ADVERTISING

-Tanya N. Garfield, director of SBA’s Disaster Field Operations Center-West said the SBA has approved about $6.5 million for businesses and about $18.5 million for residents to help rebuild and recover from this disaster.
+Tanya N. Garfield, director of the SBA’s Disaster Field Operations Center-West, said the SBA has approved about $6.5 million for businesses and about $18.5 million for residents to help rebuild and recover from this disaster.

-Businesses and residents who sustained damages are encouraged to register with the Federal Emergency Management Agency at disasterassistance.gov prior to the Aug.
-13. deadline.
+Businesses and residents who sustained damage are encouraged to register with the Federal Emergency Management Agency at disasterassistance.gov prior to the Monday deadline.

 “SBA’s disaster assistance employees are committed to helping businesses and residents rebuild as quickly as possible,” said Garfield in a news release.
 “Don’t miss out on any assistance you may be entitled to by not registering for help.
 You don’t need to wait for your insurance to settle or obtain a contractor’s estimate.”